RituLiot/ptcg-decks/Standard/README.md

   - Disruption: Limits opponent's playing options.
   - Mill: Wins by actively milling opponent every turn.
   - Stall: Wastes time either by trapping opponent's support pokemon in active or by hiding behind unbreakable pokemon.
+- Toolbox: Utilizes a variety of attackers fitting specific situations.

 ## Difficulty
 - Easy: Can be picked up and played close to efficient without too much thought.